smithnaomi/smithnaomi/README.md

 #### ⚡ Fun facts
 - ✔️ Can code
 - ✔️ Have a [Portfolio]()
-- ✔️ Can roller skate
+- ✔️ Loves to Travel
 - ✖️ ~~Can fix your phone~~
 - ✖️ ~~Can make you a cake~~
 - ✖️ ~~Can lend you money~~